the-beyond/Galactus-Docs/README.md

 * /oc - Request for the Senate to complete your OC!
 * /vault <amount> - Request money from the faction vault!
 * /xanax <amount> - Request xanax for chain!
+* /documentation - Get the link for the bot's documentation!